 Securely store your passwords offline.
 Away from the cloud.

 MYKI stores your password loccally accross devices that you manage away from the cloud and allows you to login on any device upon pairing your MYKI app with your computer.
-Pairing is made in a P2P encrypted manner.
+Pairing is made in an end-to-end encrypted manner.

 Where does MYKI store my passwords?